Kubernetes and Docker: What’s the difference?

 Kubernetes features and tools

-Kubernetes provides a set of “primitives”.
-These primitives are like building blocks for creating apps, in the same way as you might build a model from standard Lego bricks.
-These are the terms you might have heard of, like Pods, Services and Deployments.
+Kubernetes provides a set of objects called “primitives”.
+These primitives are like building blocks for creating apps, in the same way as you might build a model from Lego bricks.
+Some of Kubernetes’ primitives that you might have heard of include: Pods, Services and Deployments.

 Kubernetes comes with these features:

-Networking – Creating and managing networks to allow containers to communicate with each other, and to load balance traffic across several instances of your app.
-(You could do this yourself, but when you’re running 1,000s of containers it gets real tough)
+• Networking – Creating and managing networks that allow containers to communicate with each other, and to load balance traffic across several instances of your app.
+(You could do this yourself, but when you’re running 1,000s of containers it gets really tough!)

-Storage – managing access to disk, for containers which need to write files
+• Storage – managing access to disk, for those containers that need to write files

-Logs and monitoring – making it easier to gather logs from containers and monitor containers’ health
+• Logs and monitoring – gathering logs from containers and monitoring containers’ health

 Plus, Kubernetes is very extensible.
-You can change the way the networking layer works… you can connect your Kubernetes cluster to your cloud account so it can request more resources if needed… you can even use Kubernetes to manage virtual machines as well as containers (using the KubeVirt project).
+You can change the way the networking layer works; you can connect your Kubernetes cluster to your cloud account so it can request more resources if needed; you can even use Kubernetes to manage virtual machines alongside containers if you want.

 If you want to know a little more about Kubernetes, try Linux Foundation’s Introduction to Kubernetes course (it’s free).